daisybio/ASimulatoR/README.md

     which means that all available exon supersets will be used.

   - `exon_junction_coverage` : Should the real coverage of exons,
-    junctions and retained introns should be written into a additional file.
+    junctions and retained introns be written into a additional file.
     Default `TRUE`

   - `multi_events_per_exon` : Should it be possible to have more than one AS event at the same exon if multiple variants are created for